parkcoj/Intro-to-NCBI-Cloud-Computing/index.md

 ![img9](doc_images/img9.jpg)

-> For more information about the settings we skipped, visit the supplementary text (section: **In-depth S3 bucket creation**)

 6) Clicking the button will redirect you back to the main S3 page.
 You should be able to find your new bucket in the list.
 If so, you have successfully created an S3 bucket!

 ![img10](doc_images/img10.jpg)